Assignment #2 - Implementing the Distance Vector Routing Protocol

 In this protocol, each host sends out the routing information to its

-neighbors at a certain frequency (once every 10 seconds), regardless whether the
+neighbors at a certain frequency (once every 10 seconds), regardless of whether the

 information has changed since the last announcement.
 This strategy improves the